+By

-By E. M. Regenbrecht, Extension Swine Husbandman.
+E. M. Regenbrecht, Extension Swine Husbandman.

 A HOG is an efficient machine for changing farm grain into pork.
 Whether this machine pays depends on a number of things such as quality of stock, comfortable clean quarters with plenty of pure water and shade, freedom from disease, pasturage, skill in marketing, the price of hogs and of feed, having a surplus of grain on hand, and not least, skill and methods in feeding.
-Granted good hogs and good management, about 400 pounds of feed will make 100 pounds of pork.
+Granted good hogs and good management, tion pays better than selling the feed for cash.